 But the bottom line, as explained in detail with Matt.
-24:30, is that Jesus is speaking of his appearance to his followers and his adversaries at the time of death.
-The words "heaven" and in "clouds of heaven" are being misinterpreted.
-"Heaven" in both instances is taken from οὐρανός (ouranos), which means, according to the lexicon, "the region above the sidereal heavens, the seat of order of things eternal and consummately perfect where God dwells and other heavenly beings."
+24:30, is that Jesus is speaking of his appearance at the time of death.
+The words "heaven" and in "clouds of heaven" are being taken from οὐρανός (ouranos), which means, according to the lexicon, "the region above the sidereal heavens, the seat of order of things eternal and consummately perfect where God dwells and other heavenly beings."

 This is quite obviously not the same sky we see above us in the physical world.
 This is the metaphysical "heaven" - the spiritual realm.

-So how can we be saying that Jesus' "second coming" will be on earth with him riding on the clouds if his statement is clearly speaking of his appearance in the spiritual realm?
+So how can one say that Jesus' "second coming" will be on earth with him riding on the clouds if his statement is clearly speaking of his appearance in the spiritual realm - οὐρανός (ouranos)?

-At the time of death, as is repeatedly taught in the scriptures by various prophets, each of us will face our Maker in one form or another - either directly (for those who are devoted to God) or one of His representatives.
-At that time our life will be judged, and we will go to our next destination according to the activities of our lifetimes and our related consciousness.
+At the time of death of the physical body - as is repeatedly taught in the scriptures by various prophets - each of us will face our Maker in one aspect or another - either directly (for those exalted persons who have become devoted to Him) or one of His representatives or servants.
+At that time our life will be judged, and we will go to our next destination according to our life's activities and consciousness.

 This is called "judgement day."
-The day that each of us is judged for our life's activities and consciousness.
+The day - or moment - that each of us is judged for our life's activities and consciousness.

-But in terms of the speculative imaginings of those teachers among the ecclesiastical institutions - that there will be one single day in all of time where everyone who has existed in the past will be judged - all at once - this is a misinterpretation using speculative imagination.
+But teachers among the ecclesiastical institutions have speculatively imagined a single day in all of time where every single person who has ever existed will be judged - all at once.
+This is ridiculous.

-Just think of the ridiculousness of this speculative imagining: This would mean that every single person - billions upon billions of people - who have ever lived on the planet - will have to wait around somewhere for this day to come.
+This would mean that every single person - billions upon billions of people - who have ever lived on the planet - will have to wait around somewhere for this single day to come.
 Where are all these people waiting?
-Some among these ecclesiastical institutions have created a speculative explanation called purgatory - as though these billions of people are all floating around in some limbo state for thousands of years - all awaiting that single day when Jesus will ride across the sky (they imagine on horseback) over the clouds.
+Some among these ecclesiastical institutions have created a speculative explanation called purgatory - as though these billions of people are all floating around in limbo for thousands of years - all awaiting that single day when Jesus will ride across the sky (they imagine on horseback) over the clouds.

 This ridiculous assumption has a very large problem.
 If all those billions of people who have already died are in purgatory - some place we can obviously not see around us and doesn't exist physically on the planet - then how will they be able to see Jesus riding across the sky on horseback?
 Their bodies are dead and decomposed (along with their eyes).
 So how can they see Jesus in the sky?